Output transformerless: OTL Applications

 OTL power amplifiers for driving loudspeakers require multiple tubes in parallel to obtain the required drive current.
-An alternative is to use high impedance loudspeakers (now rare, but the Philips produced 400 and 800 ohm speakers, such as type number: AD4690/M800).
+An alternative is to use high impedance loudspeakers (now rare, but Philips produced 400 and 800 ohm speakers, such as type number: AD4690/M800).

 OTL headphone amplifiers are more common, as typical headphones require the current that a single pair of tubes can provide.

 OTL designs are sometimes also used when driving long communication or interconnect cables, when a predictable and low output impedance is required.